Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 - Contact-unlimited model is genuinely nonprofit-friendly

-- Transactional email built in (donation receipts at no extra cost)
+- Transactional email built in (donation receipts cost nothing extra)

 - Strong automation at low price points